composewell/streamly/docs/Developer/Data.Stream.md

 ## Unfold vs Stream Usage

-We should not use "unfold" to generate stream, rather we should use stream functions directly.
-Streams use pure state and do not need simplification of the additional state complications introduced by the monadic injection function. "unfold" should be rarely used.
-Similary, we should not use functions like "fromStream" create unfolds.
-They uncons the stream which is inherently non-fusible operation.

-## Unfold vs Stream Usage

 Prefer direct stream combinators over `unfold` for generating streams.
 An Unfold carries an explicit monadic injection step that adds complexity without benefit when an equivalent stream generation combinator already exists.
+Except that tiny bit, generation of streams from unfolds is extremely efficient in general, but why use unfolds for this task when in theory streams are better and in practice they are more convenient to use.

-Similarly, avoid `fromStream` and related functions that construct an Unfold by unconsing a Stream.
-Unconsing is inherently non-fusible: it breaks the loop structure that makes Unfold composition efficient.
+Going from Unfold to Stream is very efficient by design but going in the other direction from Stream to Unfold is bad.
+As an example, avoid `Unfold.fromStream` and related functions that construct an Unfold by unconsing a Stream.
+Unconsing is inherently non-fusible: it breaks the Stream one element at a time boxing the tail in each step.
 If you find yourself reaching for `fromStream`, the right tool is likely a stream combinator instead.

-As a rule of thumb: Use Unfold when flattening nested streams; use Stream combinators to construct and transform streams directly.Use Unfold when flattening nested streams; use Stream combinators to construct and transform streams directly.
+As a rule of thumb: Use Unfold when flattening nested streams; use Stream combinators to construct and transform streams directly.

 ## Type Summary